renatofrias26/portifolio/docs/MULTI_USER_ARCHITECTURE.md

-# Multi-User Portfolio System
+# Upfolio Multi-User Architecture

-This document describes the multi-user architecture of the portfolio application.
+This document describes the multi-user architecture of Upfolio.

 ## Overview

-The system now supports multiple users, where each user can:
+The Upfolio platform supports multiple users, where each user can:

 - Create their own account with a unique username
 - Upload and manage their own resume versions